tiggerbob/PWSH-Comp.-Club-Problems-24-25/Black Hole Escape/README.md

 While exploring the cosmos to spread the joys of computer science, the spaceship crew accidentally piloted their ship too close to a massive black hole.

 Each of the crew members proposes a plan of action for the ship to implement to escape the black hole.
-The ship can take two actions every turn: move forward a single-digit number of light years or refuel.
+The ship can take three actions every turn: move forward a single-digit number of light years, refuel, or do nothing (represented by $0$).
 Every light year the ship travels consumes $2$ gallons of fuel, and every refuel refills the ship’s tank by $3$ gallons.
 For every action the ship takes, the black hole sucks the ship back in by $4$ light years.

 Which member's plan should the ship follow?